hpwv/producer/README.md

 # Producer
 ## Introduction
-There are different types of producers: Car, bike, pedestrian.
+There are different types of producers: car, bike, pedestrian.
 Each type can be customized in the config folder.

 Available settings are: